TITLE 86: REVENUE

 ii) All of the proceeds must go to the charity.

 iii) The transaction must not be a continuing one but rather should be held either annually or a reasonably small number of times within a year.
-The test of reasonableness would be an administrative decision, to be made by the Department of Revenue.
+The test of reasonableness would be an administrative decision, to be made by the Department.

 iv) The reasonably ascertainable dominant motive of most transferees of the items sold must be the making of a charitable contribution, with the transfer of property being merely incidental and secondary to the dominant purpose of making a gift to the charity.